 What kind of allowance will my kids SIM only deal need?

 This involves balancing two factors: how much your child would want to use, and how much you’d actually be happy with them using.

-On the other hand, if you only want your child to use their device to keep in touch with you, then you won’t need anywhere near as much.
-Just 2-3GB per month would be plenty for this kind of usage.
+On the other hand, if you only want your child to use their device to keep in touch with you, then you won’t need anywhere near that much data.
+Just 2-3GB per month would be plenty for this kind of usage, with most mobile plans including unlimited calls and texts these days.
 Bear in mind that having a smaller data allowance will limit their ability to use their device.

-As with other SIM only deals, pay monthly plans are much better value than pay as you go, and also tend to come with additional extras that you won’t be able to get on pay as you go plans.
+As with other SIM only deals, pay monthly SIM plans are much better value than pay as you go (PAYG), and also tend to come with additional extras that you won’t be able to get on pay as you go plans.

 You’ll have much more control over your child’s phone usage, however, if you opt for a pay as you go plan.
 One drawback with pay as you go plans is that your child may run out of credit and find themselves unable to contact you.

 What contract length is best for a SIM only plan for kids?

 If you aren’t too sure about whether you want your child to have a phone, or what kind of allowances they should have, then it’s probably best to avoid getting tied in to a long-term phone contract.
 Instead, choose a 30-day rolling contract that can be upgraded, downgraded, or cancelled when needed.